 - JKA All Japan Championships, Grand Champion – (1985)

-In 1987 Masatoshi Nakayama, the Chief Instructor of the JKA, died.
+In 1987 Masatoshi Nakayama, the Chief Instructor of the JKA died.
 Tokyo businessmen, Nobuyuki Nakahara became Chairman of the JKA.
 Some instructors, led by Tetsuhiko Asai, disagreed with the appointment.
-The JKA split into two opposing fractions.
+The JKA split into two opposing factions.
 The Matsuno faction supported Asai and included Keigo Abe, Akihito Isaka, Mikio Yahara, and Kagawa.
 The Nakahara faction included Masaaki Ueki, Yoshiharu Osaka, and Masahiko Tanaka.
 Both factions referred to themselves as the JKA.
 In fact, both factions would conduct their respective classes in the same dojo.

 After a ten-year legal battle, the Nakahara faction was awarded the sole use of the JKA name, in 1999, following a Japanese High Court ruling.